 Launched from a computer at MIT, the “Morris Worm” halted the function of about 6,000 computers at the University of California at Berkeley and thousands more across additional colleges and research centers including NASA, John Hopkins, and the Lawrence Livermore National Laboratory.
 The worm was never meant to cause extensive damage, but that’s unfortunately what happened.

 The worm didn’t kill any files, but nobody could figure out how to remove it.
 By the time the creator, Robert Morris, realized his prank had gotten out of control, it was too late.
-He sent out a message on the network to tell people how to remove the worm, but hardly anyone got that message because the worm had destroyed the network.
+He sent out a message on the computer network to tell people how to remove the worm, but hardly anyone got that message because the worm had destroyed the local area networks or early networks.
 Ironically, it was a programming error that made the worm spread as far and wide as it did.

 Morris was indicted in 1989 and a jury found him guilty.
 However, he was given 400 hours of community service in place of fines and jail time.
 Modern hackers would never be that lucky.